adap/flower/doc/source/draft-explanation-differential-privacy.rst

   :alt: DP Intro

-One of the most commonly used mechanisms achieve DP is adding enough noise to the output to mask the contribution of each individual in the data while still preserving the overall accuracy of the analysis.
+One of the most commonly used mechanisms achieve DP is adding enough noise to the outputof the analysis to mask the contribution of each individual in the data while preserving the overall accuracy of the analysis.

 Formal Definition
 ~~~~~~~~~~